caitlinmeyer/idt-portfolio/100x/comparing-learning-theories.md

 <a name="top"> </a>
 ![learning theories table](https://caitlinmeyer.github.io/idt-portfolio/100x/docs/learning-table.png)

+Recommended readings: In addition to the classics by founding authors of these theories, I found these articles useful in writing the scenarios and reflections that follow.

+Al-Huneidi, A. M., & Schreurs, J. (2012).
+Constructivism Based Blended Learning in Higher Education.
+International Journal of Emerging Technologies in Learning, 7(1), 4-9.
+Boghossian, P. (2006).
+Behaviorism, Constructivism, and Socratic Pedagogy.
+Educational Philosophy & Theory, 38(6), 713-722. doi: 10.1111/j.1469-5812.2006.00226.x
+Ertmer, P. A., & Newby, T. J. (2013).
+Behaviorism, Cognitivism, Constructivism: Comparing Critical Features From an Instructional Design Perspective.
+Performance Improvement Quarterly, 26(2), 43-71. doi: 10.1002/piq.21143
+Kop, R., & Hill, A. (2008).
+Connectivism: Learning theory of the future or vestige of the past?
+International Review of Research in Open & Distance Learning, 9(3), 1-13.
+Nagowah, L., & Nagowah, S. (2009).
+A Reflection on the Dominant Learning Theories: Behaviourism, Cognitivism and Constructivism.
+International Journal of Learning, 16(2), 279-285.
+Storey, V. A., & Wang, V. C. X. (2017).
+Critical Friends Protocol: Andragogy and Learning in a Graduate Classroom.
+Adult Learning, 28(3), 107-117. doi: 10.1177/1045159516674705

 ### <a name="behaviorism"></a>Behaviorism
 *Background:* Behaviorism has its origins in psychology in the late 19th/early 20th century.
 Focusing on objective facts and behaviors as ways to discern meaning and understanding instead of trying to decipher the innerworkings of consciousness, it was a departure from dominant paradigm of the time.
 Watson and, later, Skinner are the big names tied to this theory.
 In thinking about behaviorism with regards to education, the instructor's goal is to foster certain behaviors in their students by providing the appropriate prompts that would elicit said behavior.
 This is accomplished with a lot of repetition, question and response type activities, and positive/negative feedback where needed. <BR><BR>
 *Example:* Teaching adults how to use a counterintuitive but important computer program called EndNote.
 To be successful using this program, you need to memorize sequences of clicking, therefore behaviorism could work well here.
 The instruction is built around a series of tasks that the instructor demonstrates, then the students do it.
 While the students attempt the tasks, the instructor walks around and praises those who have completed the task.
 Such tasks may include successfully downloading references from PubMed then importing them or automatically downloading PDFs for references in the library.
 At the end, the instructor asks a series of questions (stimuli) that the students go through and answer (response) reflecting the day's learning.
 These could include, "What file formats can EndNote accept references in?"
 "How do you modify your favorites list?"